 After cleansing, reach for eye contour cream.
 Applying before your serum helps the ingredients penetrate and protect the delicate skin.

 Remember melatonin, that winter essential we mentioned?
 Try a melatonin eye cream, like Vital Eyes.
-It helps protect the delicate under-eye area from the effects of harsh environments.
+It helps defend the delicate under-eye area against the effects of harsh environments.
 Bonus: its revitalizing effects help diminish the appearance of crow’s feet and fine lines around the eyes.

-Or opt for a 3-in-1 overnight recovery serum with melatonin.
-Melatonik provides overnight hydration and reinforces the skin’s moisture barrier for up to 8 hours after application¹, giving skin a healthy glow.
+Looking to pair hydration with skin restoration?
+Turn to our overnight recovery serum with melatonin.
+Melatonik reinforces the skin’s moisture barrier for up to 8 hours after application¹, giving skin a healthy glow.

 Now it’s time to seal in the moisture with a comforting, rejuvenating moisturizer.

-Top off a winter-approved skincare routine with a lightweight sunscreen for all-day, everyday use.
-Eryfotona Actinica is a fast-absorbing, ultralight emulsion providing all-mineral broad spectrum sun protection.
+Top off a winter-approved skincare routine with a lightweight sunscreen for everyday use.
+Eryfotona Actinica is a fast-absorbing, ultralight formula providing all-mineral broad spectrum sun protection.
 It also sports vitamin E: an antioxidant that helps to boost the skin’s natural defenses and protect against environmental damage.